grammyjs/conversations/README.md

 > **WARNING: unstable.** This is not completely stable yet.
 Please try it out and provide feedback, either by opening an issue or in the [group chat](https://t.me/grammyjs).

 Here is an example for both Deno and Node of how you can use this package.
-It mainly exports `Conversation`, `ConversationFlavor`, and `createConersation`.
+It mainly exports `Conversation`, `ConversationFlavor`, and `createConversation`.

 ## Deno